stoked-ui/sui/packages-internal/scripts/README.md

-# @mui/internal-scripts
+# @stoked-ui/internal-scripts

-This is that code infra scripts for the MUI organization repositories.
+This is that code infra scripts for the SUI organization repositories.
 It is not meant for general use.

 ## Scripts